reactjs/react.dev/content/docs/thinking-in-react.md

 You can build top-down or bottom-up.
 That is, you can either start with building the components higher up in the hierarchy (i.e. starting with `FilterableProductTable`) or with the ones lower in it (`ProductRow`).
 In simpler examples, it's usually easier to go top-down, and on larger projects, it's easier to go bottom-up and write tests as you build.

 At the end of this step, you'll have a library of reusable components that render your data model.
-The components will only have `render()` methods since this is a static version of your app.
+The components will not have `useState()` hooks since this is a static version of your app.
 The component at the top of the hierarchy (`FilterableProductTable`) will take your data model as a prop.
 If you make a change to your underlying data model and call `ReactDOM.render()` again, the UI will be updated.
 You can see how your UI is updated and where to make changes.
 React's **one-way data flow** (also called *one-way binding*) keeps everything modular and fast.

 Refer to the [React docs](/docs/) if you need help executing this step.

 ### A Brief Interlude: Props vs State {#a-brief-interlude-props-vs-state}

 There are two types of "model" data in React: props and state.
-It's important to understand the distinction between the two; skim [the official React docs](/docs/state-and-lifecycle.html) if you aren't sure what the difference is.
+It's important to understand the distinction between the two; skim [the official React docs](/docs/state.html) if you aren't sure what the difference is.
 See also [FAQ: What is the difference between state and props?](/docs/faq-state.html#what-is-the-difference-between-state-and-props)

 ## Step 3: Identify The Minimal (but complete) Representation Of UI State {#step-3-identify-the-minimal-but-complete-representation-of-ui-state}